Blood on Snow: Reception

-Alan Cheuse of NPR described the book as fast paced and entertaining, while calling the scene in the crypt of a church as "one of the wildest scenes in recent crime fiction".
+Alan Cheuse of NPR described the book as fast paced and entertaining, while calling the scene in the crypt of a church "one of the wildest scenes in recent crime fiction".
 Writing for The Guardian, Alison Flood praised Nesbø's writing as "ever so noiry and pulpy", but criticized the narration for "always slipping in clunky asides".
 Flood also compared the novel unfavorably to Nesbø's other work, writing: "Olav doesn’t possess the sheer, page-turning magnetism of Harry Hole".
 In a negative review for The New York Times, Michiko Kakutani criticized the plot "as predictable as it is hackneyed" as well as "saccharine where it’s meant to be moving, contrived where it’s supposed to be suspenseful".

 Adaptation

 An upcoming adaptation of the novel, also titled Blood on Snow, will star Aaron Taylor Johnson as Olav, with direction by Cary Fukunaga.
 The film will also star Benedict Cumberbatch, Eva Green, Emma Laird and Ben Mendelsohn.
 The script was written by Nesbø and Ben Powers.